hypervisor141/vanguard/README.md

-# Vanguard
-A toolset library aimed at helping the development of large-scale projects
+A low level toolset with control, flexibility and performance in mind